drmcknight/drmcknight.github.io/_posts/2018-08-12-greeter-falls-hike.md

 title:  "Greeter Falls, Tn"
 date:   2018-08-12 01:48:47 -0500
 categories: hiking
+description: Some friends and I drove from Huntsville to hike around Greeter Falls in Altamont Tennessee.
 ---

 ![Kyle and Jacob taking photos of a waterfall]({{"/assets/images/greeter-falls.jpg" | absolute_url}})